-An International Human Rights Advisor is expected to be deployed to Niger in 2019.
-OHCHR will also be deploying a G5 Sahel team composed of 6 staff to support the implementation of the compliance framework within the G5 Sahel Joint Force, in accordance with the UN Security Council resolution 2391 of 8 December 2017.
+On 9 December 2019, OHCHR has signed a Host Country Agreement with Niger to establish a Country Office in Niger with a full monitoring mandate.
+The signing of this agreement has created new opportunities for OHCHR to work on human rights in Niger, including by increasing integration of human rights principles in legislative reforms, expanding and protecting civic space and public participation, and helping integrate human rights into development efforts, among others.
+Pending the effective opening of the Country Office, an International Human Rights Advisor is expected to be deployed to Niger in May 2020.
+Also, OHCHR will be deploying a G5 Sahel team composed of 6 staff to support the implementation of the compliance framework within the G5 Sahel Joint Force, in accordance with the UN Security Council resolution 2391 of 8 December 2017.
 OHCHR’s strengthened human rights intervention in Niger (working alongside the G5 Sahel Joint Forces Project) seeks to build mechanisms, systems and policies required for greater protection and promotion of human rights in the country.

 OHCHR presence in Niger: